AkshayJaitly/React_Cryptocurrency/README.md

 This shows the current prices of Bitcoin, Ethereum and Iota

 This project uses the free [CryptoCompare API](http://cryptocompare.com/api) service.
+Will be further using this for stock analysis.

 ## Screenshot